 Optimize the Strategic Planning Phase

 Typically, a company’s earnings are closely aligned with revenue.
-But any company should consider the impact on earnings if they also added a strong focus on improving the efficient use of capital.
+But any company should consider the impact on earnings if they also added a strong focus on improving the efficient use of capital and optimizing cash flow.

 At the beginning of each operating year, a company’s executive team executes a strategic planning process that outlines the company’s goals / earnings for the upcoming year, as well as the next three to five years.
 When the business environment is conducive for growth, the focus tends to be on increasing revenue with less emphasis on optimizing the cost structure.
 This, in turn, may create supply chain inefficiencies, unbalanced labor productivity and sub-par inventory management.

-Companies tend to set goals without mitigating risk from different scenarios, such as decrease in planned revenue, increase in supplier costs, macroeconomic changes, etc. To alleviate earnings loss from a downturn, processes need to be built that enable a firm to respond efficiently.
+Companies tend to set goals without mitigating risk and scenario analysis, such as decrease in planned revenue, increase in supplier costs, macroeconomic changes, etc. To alleviate earnings loss from a downturn, processes need to be built that enable a firm to respond efficiently.

 Improve Operational Costs